 - Dine Melting Soup

 - Fancy Feast Royale

 - Gourmet Delight

 - Purina Feast Royale

-- Purr pouches & tins
+- Purr small tins (most, not all)

 - Smitten small tins

 - Ultimates Indulge

 To avoid being sued, I need to say that it’s possible some of these foods are balanced and just aren’t saying so or disclosing their full ingredient lists.

 It’s also worth noting how many fish varieties are made in Thailand, where the use of forced labour in their fishing fleet has been an ongoing concern.